fbdtemme/bencode/_sources/usage/events.rst.txt

         void dict_value() {}
     };

-Every bencode data structure can be discribed by successive calls to this inteface.
+Every bencode data structure can be described by successive calls to this interface.
 Following bencode data structure (formatted as JSON) would generate these calls.

 .. code-block::